issamsisbane/garden/knowledge/ArgoCD - Installation.md

 Argo CD store the default admin password in the secret `argocd-initial-admin-secret`.
 We need to get it.

+The admin password can also be in the secret named : `argocd-cluster`

 # Expose ArgoCD Server

 We can use the different option :